 5. Example: Please walk us through a specific example of what happens when a person or group gets involved with your project.

 I had an experience in encouraging the next generation of musicians.
 An elementary schooler had a lot of potential of performance, but was especially shy.
-I was able to encourage him to do a performance, but it was in a group of five violins.
-Slowly as he accumulated more and more performances under his belt with plenty of encouragement and private practice sessions with me, he began doing pieces with four violins, three violins, two, and finally a solo performance.
+I first encouraged him to do a performance with a group of five violinists.
+Slowly as he got involved in more and more performances and had plenty of encouragement and private practice sessions with me, he began doing pieces with four, three and two violinists, and progressed to his own solo performance.
 It was truly an exceptional experience learning both to help someone like him grow, and seeing him grow.
 Now he enjoys standing before large audience playing violin with much confidence.
 I had another experience how Music changed people.
 The seniors@one location used to be in choir, it has been long time since they sung last time.
 "The Sound of Music" we played rekindled the seniors' passion for music and for singing songs.

 6. The X Factor: What is different about your project compared to other programs or solutions already out there?

 My project is to get everyone connected through multi-generations (from younger musicians to lonely elderly).
 Music is powerful tool to engage everyone no matter how old he/she is.
 Survey feedback from the elders show how much they appreciate the music.
 Every interaction with a young person brings joy and connection to the elders.
-Comments gathered from elderly reflect that the music was enjoyable and relaxing; we are asked to return.
-Performance footage shows the young musicians becoming more confident as they play for the supportive audiences.This project brings different generations closer.
+Training/Mentoring young musicians (ranging from elementary schoolers, to middle and high schooler) will ensure the sustainability of this initiative.
+Having children and parents involved in this service help strengthen and bring closer relationship to the community.

 7. Impact: How has your project made a difference so far?

 The seniors were impacted in a positive way.
 We had feedback survey, a few direct quotes I got on the feedback were, “Joseph Zhong was very good and all have a beautiful talent.” and “I love all the music -enjoy the program very much.
 Please Come back!”
 The feedback isn’t the only sign of change in the seniors.
-They tended to have a more positive attitude after the performances, looked more relaxed, and went from a sober frown to a laughing smile during the course of the performance.
+They showed high spirit after the performances, looked more relaxed, and went from a sober frown to a laughing smile during the course of the performance.
 This impacted the other performers and helped them be more excited about volunteering again and they tended to carry this positivity with them after the performance.
 The families of the performers were also more inclined to volunteer and contribute back to the community because they had felt and seen the happiness that came from those we had helped.
-About 15 kids brought live music to at least 200 seniors.
+I have mentored 15-20 kids and brought live music to at least 500 seniors.